I believe a good flag has the ability to unite the city that works under it, and personify the people that live in the city it represents.

 To download a file to have your own flag made, please use one of the links below.
 Note, the links include style guide information and the entire file should be sent to flag makers.

-This Salt Lake City Flag design is approved for creating flags and designs for personal, non-commercial use.
+This Salt Lake City Flag design is approved for creating flags and designs.

 About The Design